Hispanic and Latino Americans: Elections 2008–2012

 While employment and the economy were top concerns for Hispanics, almost 90% of Hispanic voters rated immigration as "somewhat important" or "very important" in a poll taken after the election.
 Republican opposition to the Comprehensive Immigration Reform Act of 2007 had damaged the party's appeal to Hispanics, especially in swing states such as Florida, Nevada and New Mexico.
 In a Gallup poll of Hispanic voters taken in the final days of June 2008, only 18% of participants identified as Republicans.
+The 2010 midterm elections highlighted the growing influence of Hispanic Americans in U.S. politics.
+Marco Rubio, a Republican from Florida, won a Senate seat, enhancing the visibility of Latino politicians in national politics.

 Hispanics voted even more heavily for Democrats in the 2012 election with the Democratic incumbent Barack Obama receiving 71% and the Republican challenger Mitt Romney receiving about 27% of the vote.
 Some Hispanic leaders were offended by remarks Romney made during a fundraiser, when he suggested that cultural differences and "the hand of providence" help explain why Israelis are more economically successful than Palestinians, and why similar economic disparities exist between other neighbors, such as the United States and Mexico, or Chile and Ecuador.
 A senior aide to Palestinian Authority President Mahmoud Abbas called the remarks racist, as did American political scientist Angelo Falcón, president of the National Institute of Latino Policy.
-Mitt Romney father was born to American parents in a Mormon colony in Chihuahua, Mexico.
+Mitt Romney's father was born to American parents in a Mormon colony in Chihuahua, Mexico.
+The Hispanic vote was crucial to Obama's re-election, particularly in swing states such as Florida, Colorado, and Nevada.
+The Obama campaign's focus on issues important to Latino voters, including immigration reform and healthcare, helped secure substantial support from the Hispanic community.